 Previous | Next

 At the end of the tunnel, Evina was struck by a bright, warm light.
 He emerged and saw the shining sun.
 He was in the center of a bustling city.
-It wasn't a human city.
-It was a toon city, a very toony city.
-The buildings were bouncing up and down to music that came from the sky.
+It wasn't a human city; it was a toon city, a very toony city.
+The buildings were bouncing up and down to music that echoed from the sky.
 Unfamiliar animals were walking through the streets he had never seen before.
 It had to be Toontown, even though it was vastly different from the Toontown he knew.

 He walked into the street hesitantly.
 Although he looked out of place, it seemed that nobody noticed he was there.
 This was not the usual dream; it was a moment in time, a time long ago.